 Does he treat her kindly?
 Is she happier now than she was when I parted with her on the wedding-day?
 All my letters have contained these two inquiries, put more or less directly, now in one form, and now in another; and all, on that one point only, have remained without reply, or have been answered as if my questions merely related to the state of her health.
-She informs me, over and over again, that she is perfectly well; that travelling agrees with her; that she is getting through the winter, for the first time in her life, without catching cold-but not a word can I find anywhere which tells me plainly that she is reconciled to her marriage, and that she can now look back to the twenty-third of December without any bitter feelings of repentance and regret.
-The name of her husband is only mentioned in her letters, as she might mention the name of a friend who was travelling with them, and who had undertaken to make all the arrangements for the journey.
+She informs me, over and over again, that she is perfectly well; that travelling agrees with her; that she is getting through the winter, for the first time in her life, without catching cold-but not a word can I find anywhere which tells me plainly that she is reconciled to her marriage, and that she can now look back to the twentythird of December without any bitter feelings of repentance and regret.
+The name of her hus-band is only mentioned in her letters, as she might mention the name of a friend who was As for Mr. Fairlie, I believe I am guilty of travelling with them, and who had undertaken to make all the arrangements for the journey.
 "Sir Percival" has settled that we leave on such a day; "Sir Percival" has decided that we travel by such a road.
 Sometimes she writes, "Percival" only, but very seldom-in nine cases out of ten, she gives him his title.